-A children's nurse provides care for children and young people (under the age of 18) with a range of conditions often linked to acute or long-term health problems.
+Children's nurses provide care for children and young people with acute or long-term health problems.

 - working with doctors to assess the needs of ill, injured or disabled children